British Columbia

 Sunshine defines the valley's unique weather patterns that appeal to so many people in Canada.
 Some communities in the valley such as Salmon Arm, Vernon, Kelowna and Kamloops are even considered the best places to live and retire in Canada.

-No wonder, real estate market is pretty hot here.
+No wonder, the real estate market is pretty hot here.
 So is the air temperature that dries up the land in the summer and causes numerous wildfires.

 In fact, the climate is so dry, it created a true desert - Sonoran desert.
 Yes, the same one that stretches across most of Nevada and Arizona all the way to Mexico!
 Look at those pictures taken around Osoyoos, BC on the border with Washington state.